tideworks/spartan-launcher/README.md

 ## what `spartan` brings to the table

-A java program launched via **spartan** has these capabilities and characteristics:
+A java program launched by **spartan** has these capabilities and characteristics:

 - is intended for implementing services - invoking `main(...)` initiates the program to run as a service daemon
 - the service runs as the *supervisor* process